 In June 2007, the Company entered into a license agreement (the License Agreement) for certain intellectual property with Tufts University (Tufts).
 Tufts is a related party to the Company due to Tufts' equity ownership in the Company and because a board member of the Company's Board of Directors was affiliated with Tufts.
 The License Agreement, which was subsequently amended, is exclusive and sublicensable, and will continue in effect on a country-by-country basis as long as there is a valid claim of a licensed patent in a country.
 The Company is committed to pay license and maintenance fees, prior to commercialization, in addition to low single digit royalties on direct sales and services and a royalty on sublicense income.
-During each of the three months ended March 31, 2020 and 2019, the Company recorded royalty expense of \$0.2 million in cost of product revenue on the consolidated statements of operations.
+During the three months ended June 30, 2020 and 2019 and the six months ended June 30, 2020 and 2019, the Company recorded royalty expense of \$0.2 million, \$0.2 million, \$0.4 million, and \$0.4 million, respectively, in cost of product revenue on the consolidated statements of operations.